centralnicgroup-public/hexonet-api-documentation/API/DOMAIN/REGISTRYLOCK/DELETEDOMAINREGISTRYLOCK.md

 ```
 [RESPONSE]
 CODE = 200
-DESCRIPTION = Command completed successfully; Our fulfillment team will initiate the removal of the Registry Lock
+DESCRIPTION = Command completed successfully; Our team will contact you to remove the Registry Lock for your domain
 EOF
 ```